BLCM/bl3hotfixes/README.md

   events, focusing on Promethea and The Handsome Jackpot.
 * **2023-09-21**: Activation of the next of the "Loot the Universe Remix" events, focusing on Pandora and Xylourgos.
+* **2023-09-29**: Activation of the final "Loot the Universe Remix" event, focusing on Nekrotafeyo and Krieg's Mind.
+It looks like the EGS hotfixes initially omitted the event, but that should be sorted out soon.